Prophet60191/clemency-archive/Clemency_Archive_Mellon_Proposal.md

 ### Imagining Freedom: Recovering Narratives of Resilience

 At its heart, this project is an effort to recover and amplify the voices of those who have been subject to the state's carceral power.
-Each of the thousands of records in this archive contains a **narrative of resistance and resilience**—a personal plea for freedom, a second chance, or a restoration of rights.
+Each of the tens of thousands of records in this archive contains a **narrative of resistance and resilience**—a personal plea for freedom, a second chance, or a restoration of rights.
 By making these stories accessible, we provide the raw material for a profound **humanistic inquiry** into the lived experience of incarceration and the enduring hope for freedom.
 The archive will serve as a powerful tool for scholars, artists, and the public to engage with the historical and cultural contexts of the justice system, moving beyond statistics to understand the human stories they represent.

 ### Public Knowledge: Democratizing Access to a Hidden History